taylornetwork/setting/README.md

 When using the `HasSettings` trait it allows you to access a non-logged in user's settings.

 By default if the default value is not set and a setting cannot be found, `null` is returned.
 The default value will also be returned if there is no logged in user.

+It also includes support for app specific settings via `AppSetting`

 ## Install